Pirates vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 Pirates vs. Orioles: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Baltimore Orioles and Pittsburgh Pirates will play on Friday at Oriole Park at Camden Yards, at 7:05 PM ET, with Cedric Mullins and Bryan Reynolds -- two hot hitters -- expected to step up at the plate.

-The favored Orioles have -145 moneyline odds to win against the underdog Pirates, who are listed at +120.
-An 8.5-run total is set for this contest.
+The favored Orioles have -175 moneyline odds against the underdog Pirates, who are listed at +145.
+An 8.5-run total is set for the matchup.

 Rep your team with officially licensed Pirates gear!
 Head to Fanatics to find jerseys, shirts, and much more.